AlcoholRehabHelp Logo

 Diagnosis & Treatment of Alcoholic Liver Cirrhosis

-Alcoholic liver cirrhosis is typically diagnosed when a history of heavy alcohol consumption over a long duration comes with laboratory evidence of liver cirrhosis.
+Alcoholic liver cirrhosis is typically diagnosed when a history of heavy alcohol consumption over a long duration comes with laboratory evidence.
+Alcohol dependence alone isn’t enough to determine if you have it.

-It is also important for people with liver cirrhosis to make certain lifestyle changes.
+It’s also important for people with liver cirrhosis to make certain lifestyle changes.
+For instance, they may:

 • Quitting smoking